Jiajing Emperor: Taoist pursuits

 The Jiajing Emperor spared no expense or time for Taoist ceremonies.
 The Taoists requested, among other things, tens of kilograms of gold dust for their prayers.
 The Emperor even had temples built for them, which required a lot of wood to be transported from distant Sichuan.
 Additionally, he gave them valuable items.
 Among the Taoists, Shao Yuanjie was particularly favored by the Emperor starting in 1526.
 Shao was known for his prayers for rain and protection against calamities.
-After the births of the Emperor's eldest sons (the first died young in 1533, and the second was born in 1536), he was highly honored.
+After the births of the Emperor's sons in 1533 and 1536, he was highly honored.
 Shao died in 1539 and was replaced by Tao Zhongwen.
 Tao further strengthened the Emperor's faith in Taoism and gained respect for himself by accurately predicting a fire on the way south to Anlu.
-In order to prolong the Emperor's life, Tao offered him aphrodisiacs and elixirs of immortality made from surite and arsenic.
+In order to prolong the Emperor's life, Tao offered him aphrodisiacs and elixirs of immortality made from red lead and white arsenic.
 In September 1540, the Emperor announced his plans to withdraw into private life in the coming years to seek immortality.
 This caused great concern among officials, who criticized the preparations as toxic.
 Those who openly criticized the Emperor were executed, and in the following decades, he slowly consumed the elixirs.

 After 1545, the Emperor began to rely on oracles for guidance in state affairs.
 These oracles were organized by Tao, who had control over their results.
 Yan Song also participated in divination, seeing it as an opportunity to influence politics in a favorable direction.
 The Emperor's pursuit of immortality included engaging in sexual relations with young girls, of which he and Tao collected 960 for this purpose.
 He also called on officials throughout the country to search for and send magical herbs.
 After Tao's death in November 1560, the Emperor struggled to find a Taoist adept who could meet his needs.